 Included are all important tags, such as the song title, artist, album, year, encoding application name, track number (and total of tracks, if available), genre, lyrics, cover art, and a comment.

 Below the Info section, you see a new audio player.
 This will play any audio preview embedded in the catalog, up to the duration you have specified in the Cataloging Preferences.
 This player offers the usual controls, you can play, pause, or move the slider to any position in the audio preview.
 You can even control it with the media keys on the Mac keyword to play and pause!

 And of course, all these pieces of information can be searched, making this even more powerful.

-In the Find Editor, switch one parameter to Music, and the second menu will then contain a bunch of very powerful options:
+In the Find Editor, switch the first parameter of a row to Music, and the second menu will then contain a bunch of very powerful options:

-But NeoFinder can also search for the duration of any audio or video file, just use the Duration option for this.
+NeoFinder is also able to search for the duration of any audio or video file, just use the Duration option for this.

 But that is not all!
 Select any song file, and the Find section of the context menu will also give you a bunch of very powerful and quick search options.